ahzeeshan/ahzeeshan.github.io/_pages/about.md

 I am an Assistant Professor of Mechanical Engineering at Texas Tech University.
 My research is in the areas of computational materials science and condensed matter physics with energy storage, conversion, and computing applications.
 I graduated from Indian Institute of Technology Delhi with a B.Tech. in Mechanical Engineering, winning the institute silver medal.
 [Here](/files/AhmadCV.pdf) is my CV.

-Our group invites motivated students to apply for PhD: [Open positions](https://ahzeeshan.github.io/files/openings-2023.pdf).
+We are always looking for motivated PhD, Master's, and undergraduate students to join our group.
+[Current PhD Openings](https://ahzeeshan.github.io/files/openings-2023.pdf).
 Admitted Master's and undergraduate students at Texas Tech interested in our research should email me with their CV and areas of interest.

 Research
 ------------------